Youth Opportunities & Resources

 Contact Tony Leone at tony@nagly.org if you're interested.

-Scholarships for LGBTQ+ Cybersecurity Students
+Scholarships for LGBTQIA+ Cybersecurity Students

 Cybersecurity scholarships for LGBTQIA+ students can help offset the costs of college.
 In addition to paying for tuition, some scholarships can be used for books, costs of living, and travel.
 Other scholarship benefits may include mentorship, networking opportunities, and professional memberships.